Aeroluna/LunaCoopMod/README.md

 ### Tychus

 - Added P4: Hell's Kingpin
-  - Advantage: Outlaws are uncapped.
+  - Advantage: Outlaws are no longer capped.
   - Disadvantage: Medivac Platforms are unavailable.

 The biggest pain the ass was obviously trying to get the UI to accommodate having 4 more Outlaws.
 Second to that is trying to get 9 abilities to fit on one shared command card.
 This prestige trades a weaker early/mid game without Medivacs for an overpowered late game, though it is very expensive getting gear for 9 Outlaws.